-If this Bill becomes law, it will be punishing the messenger and letting those who commit the real crimes against animals go free.
-Rather than opening up the animal industries to more transparency, the law would make it a crime for people to demand such transparency.
+If this inquiry results in stronger laws against whisleblowers, it will be punishing the messenger and letting those who commit the real crimes against animals go free.
+Rather than opening up the animal industries to more transparency, new laws would make it a crime for people to demand such transparency.